-The option rights held by the Feeder Fund and the option rights sold to third parties for the account of the fund, which are admitted to trading on a stock exchange or included in another organised market, are valued at the latest available tradeable price that ensures a reliable valuation.
+The option rights held by the fund and the option rights sold to third parties for the account of the fund, which are admitted to trading on a stock exchange or included in another organised market, are valued at the latest available tradeable price that ensures a reliable valuation.

-The same applies to receivables and liabilities from futures contracts sold for the account of the Feeder Fund.
-Margins deposited on derivatives on behalf of the Feeder Fund are counted towards the value of the Feeder Fund, including the valuation gains and valuation losses determined on the trading day.
+The same applies to receivables and liabilities from futures contracts sold for the account of the fund.
+Margins deposited on derivatives on behalf of the fund are counted towards the value of the fund, including the valuation gains and valuation losses determined on the trading day.